pypa/pip/docs/html/ux-research-design/research-results/mental-models.md

-# How users understand pip
+# How Users Understand pip

 ## Problem